Turn an ordinary vegetable into an extraordinary side dish with this fresh and flavor-packed recipe for Easy Honey Roasted Carrots.

 - Fresh thyme (or other herbs), for garnishing

-Aim for selecting carrots that are all similar in size so that they roast in the same amount of time.
+- Aim to select carrots that are all similar in size so that they roast in the same amount of time.

-Any variety of carrot will work in this recipe, as well as any shape and size.
+- Any variety of carrots will work in this recipe, as well as any shape and size.
 You can cut them into batons or coins, or use baby carrots.

 Recipe by Kelly Senyei of Just a Taste.
 Please do not reprint this recipe without my permission.
 If you'd like to feature this recipe on your site, please rewrite the method of preparation and link to this post as the original source.